-The Behavior Analyst Certification Board (BACB®) is responsible for regulating and overseeing certification in behaviour analytic profession.
-By awarding certification for various levels of training and experience.
+The Behaviour Analyst Certification Board (BACB®) is responsible for regulating and overseeing certification in behaviour analytic profession by awarding certification for various levels of training and experience.
 Through this they guarantee a minimum quality, standard of training and expertise among professional behaviour analysts.

 Professionals that hold certification from the BACB have completed a theoretical training, worked under supervision and received direct supervision hours from another certified behaviour analyst.
 They have successfully passed a graduate level coursework and examinations as well as a final multiple choice board examination.
 Additionally, practical evaluation of their work by a qualified supervisor must also be passed.
 They are also required to comply with the rigorous BACB standards of professional and ethical conduct at all times.

 The BACB awards certification for four grades of experience and training: Registered Behavior Technician (RBT), Board Certified Assistant Behavior Analyst (BCaBA) and Board Certified Behavior Analyst (BCBA).
 If a BCBA also holds a qualifying doctoral degree in behaviour analysis or has published qualifying research, they are awarded the title BCBA-D.

 The four levels of certification vary in the required prerequisite diplomas to become certified (high school diploma, bachelor’s degree, master’s degree or doctoral degree), as well as in the intensity and depth of training, and in the requirement for maintaining certification.
 All details regarding the BACB certification can be found on the BACB website: www.bacb.com.